Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 		- +80% damage resistance on turns where you have an attack left over
 		-  - no longer able to slow your fall whatsoever.
 Hell, you even fall faster!

-- Cat tail
+## Cat tail
-	- prehensile tail, capable of stabbing shit, or grabbing stuff
+*A prehensile tail, loosely modeled after a cat's.*
+- On your turn, you can throw or use one of your weapons you don't have currently equipped as an action
+- Can also be used in more creative ways, but I'm just a piece of text and am not creative

-- Fox tail
+## Fox tail
-	- *mostly for aesthetics, but can be additionally modded to hold things on your person*
+*Mostly for aesthetics, but boy does that aesthetic have power over people.*
+- +3 speech. fluffye.
+	Upgrades:
+	- Kitsune's Tails
+		*By hollowing out the internal components, boosting their ability to hold weight, and a splitting the tail itself into 6 separate pieces, you can hold a small armory without even needing to feel the weight!*
+		- Opens up 6 more weapon slots

 - Extra Ear Compartments
 	- *clears out some unnecessary components from your upper back, along with a slight addition to your software to remove the 2 ear limit. go nuts you freaks*
 	- removes limits on ears, to a point